The Differentiated Classroom – EDUC 547

 After reading the Course Syllabus and Student Expectations, the candidate will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the candidate will participate in 2 Discussions.
-Each discussion will be completed in 2 parts.
-First, the candidate will create a thread of at least 450 words in response to the prompt.
-The thread must include at least 1 in-text citation from the textbook, scholarly journals, and/or the Bible.
-The candidate will then submit 100 word replies to at least 2 peers.
-Each reply should include at least 1 in-text citation from the textbook, scholarly journals, and/or the Bible.
+Therefore, the candidate will participate in four Discussions.
+Each discussion will be completed in two parts.
+First, the candidate will create a thread of at least 300 words in response to the prompt.
+The thread must include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
+The candidate will then submit 100-word replies to at least two peers.
+Each reply should include at least one in-text citation from the textbook, scholarly journals, and/or the Bible.
 While differing opinions are expected, professional respect and courtesy are also expected.
+(CLO: A, B, C, D, E, F)

-The candidate will complete 3 Journal Critiques.
+The candidate will complete three Journal Critiques.
 For each critique, the candidate will summarize, critique, and personally apply a research article from a professional journal.
-It is appropriate for the candidate to utilize research journals in his/her particular field where possible.
+It is appropriate for the candidate to utilize research journals in their particular field where possible.
 All articles must be current (published no more than 5 years ago).
+The student must show support from the textbook or the Bible.
+(CLO: A, B, D, E)

-The candidate will take 7 quizzes throughout the term in order to check for reading comprehension and to ensure he/she is actively engaging in the textbook.
-Each quiz will be comprised of multiple-choice and true-false questions that will cover the current module/week’s textbook readings.
-The quizzes will be open book and open note.
-The intention of the quizzes are to ensure the candidate is in the textbook and preparing his/her mind to differentiate!
-Each question on the quiz will be worth 5 points.
-The candidate will have 1-2 hours to complete each quiz.
+The candidate will take 7 quizzes throughout the term in order to check for reading comprehension and to ensure they are actively engaging in the textbook.
+Each quiz will be comprised of 5-15 multiple-choice and true-false questions that will cover the module’s textbook readings.
+Each quiz allows one attempt, and has a time limit of 1-2 hours.
+(CLO: A, B)